elisabethoelmann/SciAIMed-P1/README.md

 ### **Scope**
 In order to achieve the desired user & business goals, the following features are included in this release:

-• Header and menu bar, to navigate to various sections of the page
+* Header and menu bar, to navigate to various sections of the page or to scroll down
-• Introduction section to outline the overall goal of the page
+* Introduction section to outline the overall goal of the page
-• Services offered
+* Services offered
-• Expertise/education section
+* Expertise/education section
-• Contact form with options to send an email, contact me via mbile and a link to my LinkedIn profile
+* Contact form with options to send an email, contact me via mbile and a link to my LinkedIn profile

 ### **Structure**